prasilva98/G_LAUV/README.md

 ros2 launch replay_logs bridge_launch.py
 ```

-Your LAUV shuld be moving by now in the simulation!!
+Your LAUV should be moving by now in the simulation!!